bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-02-25-Udacity-1_Intro_Programming-1_Intro_Web_Dev_2026_02_25.md

 </div>

-Hence we prefer the CSS alternative.
+Hence we prefer the CSS alternative of using the \<style> element.

 **Eg**: